SAMMISolutions/docs/doc_posts/_commands-number/clamp.md

 2. If value of the variable > maximum allowed value, returns maximum allowed value.
 3. If value of the variable is within the allowed range, returns the original value.
 <br/><br/>
-{% include alert.html text="Do not use Math: Clamp on strings, as this will result in a syntax error and LB crashing." type="danger" %}
+{% include alert.html text="Do not use Math: Clamp on strings, as this will result in a syntax error and SAMMI crashing." type="danger" %}

 | Box Name | Type | Description |
 |-------|--------|--------